-When speaking about how our society and culture are changing because of networked technologies, one of the many cheesy metaphors I often depend on goes something like this: In the 20th century we sat silently in the opera house; in the 21st century we find ourselves surrounded by the chaos and the pressure to participate that is inherent in the karaoke bar.
-I first brought this up in my “Pro-Craftsmanship, Anti-Virtuosity” talk.
-My main point: that karaoke bars are a hell of a lot more fun than any opera house.
+In the 20th century we sat silently in the opera house; in the 21st century we find ourselves surrounded by the chaos of the karaoke bar under the pressure to participate.
+Karaoke bars are a hell of a lot more fun than any opera house.
 And, while to this day I would still take even the worst karaoke bar over the finest opera house, I do understand that many are increasingly nostalgic for the façade of masterpiece that an opera house represents.
-In their minds they want to rise above the droning humdrum of everyday egalitarianism and submit to the suspension of reality that virtuosity both demands and evokes.
-(I suppose that 3D Imax is the contemporary equivalent of the 19th century opera house.)
+In their minds they want to rise above the droning humdrum of everyday egalitarianism and submit to the suspension of reality that virtuosity both demands and inspires.

 Yesterday, in the February issue of The Believer, I came across a newly published Derek Walcott poem titled “No Opera” that goes like this: